mirrorkeydev/Recipes/content/posts/zupfkuchen.md

   - "vegetarian"
 ---

-> Almost a cheesecake but not as sweet.
+> Similar to a cheesecake but not as sweet.
 My dad's favorite.

 | Prep   | Cook | Serves |
 | :----: | :----: | :----: |